viniseneda/viniseneda/README.md

 [mini_RT](https://github.com/viniseneda/miniRT): a simple ray tracer written in C

+[pipex](https://github.com/viniseneda/pipex): an implementation of the pipe function from shell

 ### Other projects

 Currently very interested in learning funcional programming.
 Trying to make a version of [MAL](https://github.com/kanaka/mal), the Clojure inspired Lisp interpreter.